 Johnson & Johnson was forced to pay a women $5.7 million after several surgeries failed to remove her trans-vaginal mesh device that had grown into the surrounding tissue.

 These are just a few of the hundreds of successful lawsuits being brought in 2014 and 2015 regarding fraud and negligence on the part of manufacturers, marketers and doctors involved in selling, implanting, and removing trans-vaginal mesh devices for women.
-If you or a loved one has suffered complications associated with one of these devices, please give our firm a call for a free consultation.
-You will speak with one of our experienced and knowledgeable medical malpractice attorneys about your experience with the trans-vaginal mesh device.
+If you or a loved one has suffered complications associated with one of these devices, please give our experienced DFW product liability lawyers a call for a free consultation.
+You will speak with one of our experienced and knowledgeable DFW medical malpractice attorneys about your experience with the trans-vaginal mesh device.